showyourwork/showyourwork/docs/config.rst

 case the file name is preserved and the file is downloaded to the default ``destination`` (see the option of the same name below).

-If the remote file is a tarball, instead of a local path, users should provide a directory tree mapping that specifies the contents of the tarball and where they should be extracted to.
+If the remote file is a zipfile or a tarball, instead of a local path, users may provide a directory tree mapping that specifies the contents of the tarball and where they should be extracted to.
 The workflow will automatically extract them.
 See the example below for details.